openstack/swift/doc/source/overview_erasure_code.rst

 MIME supports a conversation between the proxy and the storage nodes for every PUT.
-This provides us with the ability to handle a PUT in one connection and assure that we have the essence of a 2 phase commit, basically having the proxy communicate back to the storage nodes once it has confirmation that all fragment archives in the set have been committed.
-Note that we still require a quorum of data elements of the conversation to complete before signaling status to the client but we can relax that requirement for the commit phase such that only 2 confirmations to that phase of the conversation are required for success as the reconstructor will assure propagation of markers that indicate data durability.
+This provides us with the ability to handle a PUT in one connection and assure that we have the essence of a 2 phase commit, basically having the proxy communicate back to the storage nodes once it has confirmation that a quorum of fragment archives in the set have been written.

+For the first phase of the conversation the proxy requires a quorum of `ec_ndata + 1` fragment archives to be successfully put to storage nodes.
-This provides the storage node with a cheap indicator of the last known durable set of fragment archives for a given object on a successful durable PUT, this is known as the ``.durable`` file.
-The presence of a ``.durable`` file means, to the object server, `there is a set of ts.data files that are durable at timestamp ts.` Note that the completion of the commit phase of the conversation is also a signal for the object server to go ahead and immediately delete older timestamp files for this object.
+This ensures that the object could still be reconstructed even if one of the fragment archives becomes unavailable.
+During the second phase of the conversation the proxy communicates a confirmation to storage nodes that the fragment archive quorum has been achieved.
+This causes the storage node to create a `ts.durable` file at timestamp `ts` which acts as an indicator of the last known durable set of fragment archives for a given object.
+The presence of a `ts.durable` file means, to the object server, `there is a set of ts.data files that are durable at timestamp ts`.

+For the second phase of the conversation the proxy requires a quorum of `ec_nparity + 1` successful commits on storage nodes.
+This ensures that for as long there are sufficient (i.e. `ec_ndata`) fragment archives to reconstruct the object then there will be a `.durable` file on at least one storage node.
+The reconstructor ensures that `.durable` files are replicated on storage nodes where they may be missing.

+Note that the completion of the commit phase of the conversation is also a signal for the object server to go ahead and immediately delete older timestamp files for this object.
 This is critical as we do not want to delete the older object until the storage node has confirmation from the proxy, via the